Windos/BurntToast/README.md

 ### Manual Install

-Download [BurntToast.zip](https://github.com/Windos/BurntToast/releases/download/v0.7.2/BurntToast.zip) and extract the contents into `$env:userprofile\Documents\WindowsPowerShell\modules\BurntToast` (you may have to create these directories if they don't exist.)
+Download [BurntToast.zip](https://github.com/Windos/BurntToast/releases/latest/download/BurntToast.zip) from [Releases page](https://github.com/Windos/BurntToast/releases/latest) and extract the contents into `$env:userprofile\Documents\WindowsPowerShell\modules\BurntToast` (you may have to create these directories if they don't exist.)

 if you using Powershell 6 or later, extract into `$env:userprofile\Documents\PowerShell\Modules\BurntToast`